hellbox/srob-migration/content/reviews/among-the-ruins.md

 name = "Among the ruins"
 title = "Among the ruins"
-dek = "Jessica Mooney confronts what it is about disaster tourism that both compels and repels, as she reads Kristen Radtke's _Imagine Wanting Only This_." facebookauto = "In a moving and lovely review, Jessica Mooney strolls through Kristen Radtke's Imagine Only This" twitterauto = "In a moving and lovely review, @jessleimoon strolls through @kristenradtke's Imagine Only This" reviews_byline = ["writers/jessica-mooney.md"] reviews_books = ["books/imagine-wanting-only-this.md"]
+dek = "Jessica Mooney confronts what it is about disaster tourism that both compels and repels, as she reads Kristen Radtke's _Imagine Wanting Only This_." type = "Review"facebookauto = "In a moving and lovely review, Jessica Mooney strolls through Kristen Radtke's Imagine Only This" twitterauto = "In a moving and lovely review, @jessleimoon strolls through @kristenradtke's Imagine Only This" reviews_byline = ["writers/jessica-mooney.md"] reviews_books = ["books/imagine-wanting-only-this.md"]